rasianart/Flashcard-Manager-Browser/README.md

-# Flashcard-Generator (Browser Version) (1.0)
+# Flashcard-Manager (Browser Version) (1.0)

-Flashcard-Generator is a streamlined and intuitive process of creating, storing, and reading digital flashcards.
+Flashcard-Manager is a streamlined and intuitive process of creating, storing, and reading digital flashcards.

-Flashcard-Generator utilizes two methods of reading/storing: basic and cloze-delete
+Flashcard-Manager utilizes two methods of reading/storing: basic and cloze-delete

 Basic cards operate with a front/back method.
 The front contains the complete question.
 The back contains the answer.